dinayrore/what_to_watch/README.md

   1. Close and reopen Terminal. `rbenv install 2.3.1`
   2. After quite some time, run: `rbenv global 2.3.1`

-Once you have completed the above installation processes your system should be ready to launch the program!
+Once you have completed the above installation processes your system is ready to launch the program!

 ## Deployment